 Diversification is sure to follow in this market.
 The early days of the enhanced lifetime mortgage provided a simple concept of the single lump sum equity release.
 More2life have taken that one step further and now introduced the drawdown principle to its enhanced mortgage range.
 This has created a new purpose for considering an enhanced equity release scheme.

 Whereas before the reason was to take the maximum lump sum initially, more2life’s enhanced lifetime mortgage plan re-addresses this train of thought.
 Now someone can obtain lending on the enhanced level, but without taking the whole lump sum from day one.
 Instead they could take anything above the minimum amount of £15,000, but leave the remainder in reserve for a later date.
 An enhanced facility, but with drawdown capabilities.

-You can compare the enhanced lifetime mortgage plans from these providers on an enhanced equity release comparison website.
-Once you complete the set of questions on the providers’ websites and submit the information online, their enhanced equity release calculators will be able work out whether or not you would qualify for an enhanced lifetime mortgage and if so, what maximum amount you may be eligible to borrow through each plan.
+You can compare the enhanced lifetime mortgage plans from these providers on an enhanced equity release website.
+Once you complete the set of questions on the providers’ websites and submit the information online, their enhanced equity release calculations will be able work out whether or not you would qualify for an enhanced lifetime mortgage and if so, what maximum amount you may be eligible to borrow through each plan.

 The content of this website surrounds the concept of Enhanced Lifetime Mortgages.
 To understand their risks and features, please request your own personalised illustration.